yduf/yduf.github.io/_posts/2025-09-12-fastware-the-big-oops.md

 ### OOP
 - oop was just about passing message
-- inheritance hierarchy was told early.
+- inheritance hierarchy was told early (since 1980s)